muratk5n/thirdwave/en/README.md

 ---

+Pelosi is Number \#15.
 Small wonder poor gets shafted by Dems constantly, they dont even have healthcare.

----

-Pelosi is Number \#15.

 "Meet the 25 wealthiest members of Congress"